 6. Arrive in the United States

 You are allowed to enter the U.S. up to 30 days prior to the start date listed on your I-20 or DS-2019.
 Make sure to carry your immigration documents (passport with visa, I-20 or DS-2019, financial documents) with you in your carry-on luggage.
-You should report to Illinois Tech’s Office of Global Services to check in within two days of arriving in Chicago.
+You are required to complete the new International Student Check-In process with Illinois Tech’s Office of Global Services within two days of arriving in Chicago.
 If you have an F-1 visa, you will have a “grace period” of 60 days following your program end date to leave the U.S. If you are a J-1 student, you will be required to leave the U.S. within 30 days of your program completion date.

 Canadian citizens do not need student visas to study in the U.S.; however, you do need to obtain an I-20 or DS-2019 from Illinois Tech.
 As soon as you receive your immigration documents you should pay the SEVIS I-901 fee.